Skip to main content

 Does Mindfish offer any discounts?

-What is your cancelation policy?
+What is your cancellation policy?

 For individual sessions, we ask students and parents to provide us with as much notice as possible.
 If a family cancels less than 24 hours in advance, you may be charged for a 30-minute session.
 However, we know that students get sick and emergencies happen, so please contact us as soon as you can.
 As for practice tests and small group classes, there is no charge for missing a meeting.

 Sometimes students don’t finish all of the hours in their tutoring program (our 15-hour SAT / ACT package, for instance).
 Maybe they aced the test on the first try after a few hours of tutoring!
 In these cases, you can convert remaining hours to use with any of our other services (AP test prep, academic tutoring, college essay coaching, etc.).
-Or, feel free to assign these hours to another student (a sibling, classmate, or friend) or donate them to a student in need through our non-profit partner A Test for a Test
+Or, feel free to assign these hours to another student (a sibling, classmate, or friend) or donate them to a student in need through our non-profit partner A Test for a Test.

 ACT vs. SAT